Abhay-Kanwasi/Basic-Python-Programs/README.md

 Makes a change to the data stored in position 2 of the colours dictionary.
 In this case it will change “blue” to “yellow”.

+`x = [154,634,892,345,341,43]`

+Here we have created a list that contains numbers.
+Please note: as it contains numeric data, no speech marks are required.

+`print(x[1:4])`

+This will display data in positions 1, 2 and 3.
+In this case 634, 892 and 345.
+Remember, Python
+starts counting from 0 and will stop when it gets to the last position, without showing the final value.

+`print(len(x))`

+Displays the length of the list
+(i.e. how many items are in the list). num = int(input(“Enter number: ”))
+if num in x:
+print(num,“is in the list”)
+else:
+print(“Not in the list”)
+Asks the user to enter a number and checks whether the number is in the list and displays an appropriate message.

+`for i in x:
+print(i)`

+Uses the items in the list in a for loop, useful if you want to print the items in a list on separate lines.

+`x.insert(2,420)`

+Inserts the number
+420 into position 2 and
+pushes everything
+else along to make
+space.
+This will
+change the index
+numbers of the items
+in the list.

+`x.remove(892)`

+Deletes an item from
+the list.
+This is useful
+if you do not know the
+index of that item.
+If
+there is more than one
+instance of the data it
+will only delete the
+first instance.

+`x.append(993)`

+Adds the number 993 to the end of the list.